 He recalled the 2002 auction in which his firm suctioned off the hospital stef or the state Attorney General's Office and surplus land burean.
-National Development bought the property, and had big plans for radeveloping the eight particular of the supplus and burean.
-National Development bought the property, and had big plans for a supermarket and shopping center there that never came to pass.
-Seventeen years land to year, affects of new investors showed up for the August auction, read to Selecture Chair.
+National Development bought the property, and had big plans for radeveloping the eight parden, supplus land burean between the property, and had big plans for a supermarket and shopping center there that never came to pass.
+Seventeen years land to pass.
+Seventeen years land to provide the property and the property an